f4exb/sdrangel/plugins/channeltx/modrtty/readme.md

 <h3>13: Baudot Character Set</h3>

 Specifies the Baudot character set used to encode the text to transmit.
+The following character sets are supported:

+* ITA 2
+* UK
+* European
+* US
+* Russian
+* Murray

 <h3>14: Bit Ordering</h3>